dvannini/COSC345/soundAPI.md

 However, this library should be more reliable than playsound.

 # 23/08/2024
-We plan on using TDD once we start properly producing the application, (https://learn.microsoft.com/en-us/visualstudio/test/writing-unit-tests-for-c-cpp?view=vs-2022)[this link] may be useful.
+We plan on using TDD once we start properly producing the application, [this link](https://learn.microsoft.com/en-us/visualstudio/test/writing-unit-tests-for-c-cpp?view=vs-2022) may be useful.